jemmyw/restful_rails/README.txt

 In a restful application most controllers look the same or very similar.
 This plugin extends the idea of resources_controller (http://blog.ardes.com/resources_controller) by removing the need to actually have any controller files.
 Instead you provide an extended routing file and the controllers are defined from there.
+If you have an existing controller it will be extended.

 Example restful.rb file (placed in config):